blairrorani/blairrorani-old/about.md

 <p style="margin-bottom: 30px;" class="u-c-txt"><img src="{{ site.baseurl }}/images/blair-rorani-desktop.png" alt="Photo of Blair Rorani"></p>

-I spend most of my time designing educational tools for banks and other big companies.
+I spend most of my time working with big companies (mostly banks) and solopreneurs to design fun, educational tools that help people take action.
 Some of my work has won awards and I've even judged awards (meta).
 Sometimes I speak and teach at popular conferences and run design thinking workshops. <a href="http://linkedin.com/in/blairrorani" target="_blank">Here's my LinkedIn profile</a>

 ## How can I help you?